 You don't need us to tell you that it's helpful to start with the end goal in mind.
 That's Leadership 101, right?
 Yet this outlook has the potential to get a little lost when it's pulled down from its lofty spot on a motivational poster for application to a process as lengthy and frustrating as finding quality talent to fill accounting roles.

 We certainly don't need to tell you what the hiring process can be like for talent-strapped finance departments.

 But when the end goal is "finally fill that AP position – and keep it that way", what else is there to do besides just soldier through it, post the vacancy and keep your head down until you find the right candidate?
 Well, a lot.

 First, put your hiring goals into broader context.
 What will a new AP clerk actually help you accomplish in terms of your KPIs?
 Will it lead to a faster close?
 A reduced cost per invoice?
 Do you just need someone competent as quickly as possible so that the rest of your team can stop shouldering an unsustainable workload?

 There are multiple hiring models that can help you fill a seat, but is that your actual goal, or is your new team member part of a broader plan to reduce turnover and increase reporting accuracy – or something else?

 Next, look at the obstacles that are standing in your way.
-If you live in an expensive or spare talent market, the bad news is that the labor market is only going to get more competitive as 2021 progresses.
+If you live in an expensive or spare talent market, the bad news is that the labor market is only going to get more competitive as the year progresses.
 The very good news is that if you're willing to tap into international and rising accountancy markets, you can contain those costs while you control for talent scarcity.
 After all, if you go back to the literal beginning of this article, you'll remember that you have a global, remote workforce at your disposal if you need it.